-Number Reasons for Recall
+Category Number Reasons for Recall

 Voluntary Recall NIL Not Applicable

 Forced Recall NIL Not Applicable

-- 5. Does the entity have a framework/policy on cyber security and risks related to data privacy?
-(Yes/No) If available, provide a web-link of the policy. - Yes.
+5. Does the entity have a frame work / policy on cyber security and risks related to data privacy?
+(Yes/No)If available, provide a web-link of the policy.

+Yes.
 Risk Management Policy of the Company covers cyber security aspects.
-The policy can be accesses at https://www.seml.co.in/Corporate%20Governance/SEML%20-%20Risk%20Management%20Policy.pdf - 6.
-Provide details of any corrective actions taken or underway on issues relating to advertising, and delivery of essential services; cyber security and data privacy of customers; re-occurrence of instances of product recalls; penalty/action taken by regulatory authorities on safety of products/services.
+The policy can be accessed at the following link - https://seml.co.in/Corporate%20Governance/SEML%20-%20Risk%20Management%20Policy.pdf

+6. Provide details of any corrective actions taken or underway on issues relating to advertising, and delivery of essential services; cyber security and data privacy of customers;re-occurrence of instances of product recalls;penalty/action taken by regulatory authorities on safety of products/services.